oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/share/mqtt-sn-v2.0-draft.md

 Table: Session Timers

-For example values of these timers, see [9.3 HEADING-NOT-FOUND](#c.3-example-timer-and-counter-values).
+For example values of these timers, see [C.3 Example Timer and Counter Values](#c.3-example-timer-and-counter-values).

 ### 4.14.2 Sleeping Clients <a id='sleeping-clients'></a>